 Ally Bank is Another Excellent Option

-There’s really many options out there to compete for our money, but it’s nice to see that there’s still a savings account that offers more than a 2% savings rate.
+There’s really many options out there to compete for our money, but it’s nice to see a bank with competitive rates with a simple interface.
 The name GMAC may spook you in opening an account, but the safety of the FDIC guarantee should provide comfort, especially since you are getting more interest by going with them.

 Other News You May Want to Know About the Ally Bank